-When the electrolyte is dissolved in water, the ions furnished will be in the hydrated condition; and hence may or may not be discharged at the electrodes depending on the nature of ions, concentration of solution, nature of electrodes etc.
+When the electrolyte is dissolved in water, the ions furnished will be in the hydrated condition; and hence may or may not be discharged at the electrodes depending on the nature of ions, the concentration of a solution, nature of electrodes, etc.

 However, the ions of less reactive transition metal series can be discharged in the aqueous medium.

-For example, the electrolysis of aqueous CuCl2, copper is deposited at cathode along with the liberation of chlorine gas.
+For example, the electrolysis of aqueous CuCl2, copper is deposited at the cathode along with the liberation of chlorine gas at the anode.

-Some stable oxo anions like sulfate, phosphate, carbonate, nitrate etc., also do not participate in the electrolytic reactions.
-Alternatively, the water molecules undergo oxidation and thus by liberating dioxygen gas, O2.
+Some stable oxo anions like sulfate, phosphate, carbonate, nitrate, etc. also do not participate in the electrolytic reactions.
+Alternatively, the water molecules undergo oxidation at anode and thus by liberating dioxygen gas, O2.

-When aqueous solution of AgNO3 is electrolyzed, the silver ion, Ag+ is discharged at the cathode.
-But the nitrate ion, NO3- cannot be oxidized at anode.
-In place of it, water molecule is oxidized to liberate dioxygen gas, O2.
+When an aqueous solution of AgNO3 is electrolyzed, the silver ion, Ag+ is discharged at the cathode.
+But the nitrate ion, NO3- cannot be oxidized at the anode.
+In place of it, the water molecule is oxidized to liberate dioxygen gas, O2 at anode.